HL7/fhir-military-service/input/pagecontent/conformance-profiles.md

 ### Conformance to MSH Profiles

 Each MSH profile expresses requirements and expectations for FHIR instances in terms of structural constraints and terminology bindings.
 If an instance is required to conform with an MSH profile, it MUST [validate](https://www.hl7.org/fhir/validation.html) against that profile.
-Only certain FHIR instances associated with an [MSH Patient](conformance-patients.html) carry MSH conformance expectations.
+Only certain FHIR instances associated with an [USVeteran](conformance-patients.html) carry MSH conformance expectations.

 #### Data Sender Expectations

 Each MSH profile has a conformance statement describing what data or FHIR instances MUST or SHOULD conform to it.
-For example, in [PrimaryCancerCondition], the conformance requirements are expressed in two parts:

-1. Any Condition resource associated with an [MSH Patient](conformance-patients.html) whose `Condition.code` is in the value set `[PrimaryOrUncertainBehaviorCancerDisorderVS]` MUST conform to the profile.
-2. Any resource instance that would reasonably be expected to conform to the profile SHOULD conform to the profile.

-The second statement is intended to discourage an MSH Data Sender from creating different representation for data that *should* fall into the scope of MSH.
-Compliance to this kind of condition is admittedly difficult to enforce, so it is expressed as a SHOULD.

 #### Data Receiver Expectations

 An MSH Data Receiver SHOULD perform validation on instances it receives.
 The Receiver first of all needs to identify which profile to use for validation.
 There four ways to identify the correct profile: